nakhonthai/trackdirect/README.md

 Please note that it is almost 10 years since I wrote the majority of the code, and when the code was written, it was never intended to be published ...

+## Live Demo Site

+The latest release of this development branch can be viewed at https://aprs.n2rwe.com

 ## What is APRS?
 APRS (Automatic Packet Reporting System) is a digital communications system that uses packet radio to send real time tactical information.
 The APRS network is used by ham radio operators all over the world.